netguru/danger-francis/README.md

 Automatically calculated when ci_type = bitrise

 `dependencies_count` - Number of dependencies used in the project[optional]
-Automatically calculated when stack = ios
+Automatically calculated when stack = ios, flutter or android

-`outdated_dependencies_count` - Number of outdated dependencies used in the project[optional] Automatically calculated when stack = ios
+`outdated_dependencies_count` - Number of outdated dependencies used in the project[optional] Automatically calculated when stack = ios, flutter or android

 ### Methods